-Reviews all psychological reports and recommendations from service providers regarding treatment of children, parents, or legal custodians; makes final recommendations regarding use of psychological tests in areas such as intelligence, personality, vocational aptitude and intellectual disability regarding client progress, outcome and diagnosis.
+Reviews all psychological reports, results and recommendations from service providers regarding treatment of children, parents, or legal custodians; makes final clinical recommendations regarding use of psychological tests in areas such as intelligence, personality, child welfare planning and intellectual disability regarding client progress, outcome and diagnosis.

 Advises and directs contracted workers providing emergency services to intellectually disabled clients; discusses with and recommends corrective action to hospitals, police officers, managers of community shelters, and others, on behalf of retarded clients; discusses cases with and follows-up on action taken by emergency service worker and others; recommends procedural changes and improvements.

 Investigates reports of abuse or neglect in contracted homes, community living arrangements (CLAs), and in client's homes; checks for compliance with agreements and regulations concerning minimum care and treatment; advises managers of institutions or parents in correction of problems; contacts Law and/or Police Departments to compel correction of cases of abuse or neglect; secures authorization letters and prepares involuntary commitment order as necessary; compiles information on and prepares reports concerning institutions and homes having patterns of abuse or neglect; recommends action against such homes to departmental administrators; testifies in court on basis for legal action taken.

 Reviews behavior modification programs prepared by contracted psychologist for appropriateness; reviews client records and may visit client to determine value and need for program; discusses possible changes with the contracted psychologist; provides technical and clinical assistance regarding behavior plans or other client services.